-- ESG ratings and data products providers may wish to consider: - o making high levels of public disclosure and transparency an objective in their ESG ratings and data products. - o ensuring their ESG ratings and data products are clearly labelled to enable the user to understand the ESG rating's or ESG data product's intended purpose including its measurement objective. - o publicly disclosing the data and information sources they rely on in offering ESG ratings and data products, including the use of industry averages, estimations or other methodologies when actual data is not available. - o publishing sufficient information about the procedures and methodologies underlying their ESG ratings and data products to enable the users of these products to understand how their outputs were determined. - ➤ Information regarding methodologies that ESG ratings and data products providers may wish to consider publishing include, but is not limited to:

-- o the measurement objective of the ESG rating or data product; - o the criteria used to assess the entity or company; - o the key performance indicators used to assess the entity against each criterion - o the relative weighting of these criteria to that assessment; - o the scope of business activities and group entities included in the assessment; - o the principal sources of qualitative and quantitative information used in the assessment as well as information on how the absence of information was treated: - o the time horizon of the assessment; and - o the meaning of each assessment category (where applicable).
+- > ESG ratings and data products providers could consider: - making public disclosure and transparency a priority for their ESG ratings and data product offerings, subject to commercial sensitivity considerations. - clearly labeling their ESG ratings and data products to enable the user to understand the ESG rating's or ESG data product's intended purpose including its measurement objective. - publicly disclosing the data and information sources they rely on in offering ESG ratings and data products, including the use of industry averages, estimations or other methodologies when actual data is not available. - publishing sufficient information about the procedures and methodologies underlying their ESG ratings and data products to enable the users of these products to understand how their outputs were determined. - Information regarding methodologies that ESG ratings and data products providers could consider publishing include, but is not limited to: - the measurement objective of the ESG rating or data product; - the criteria used to assess the entity or company; - the KPIs used to assess the entity against each criterion - the relative weighting of these criteria to that assessment; - o the scope of business activities and group entities included in the assessment; - the principal sources of qualitative and quantitative information used in the assessment as well as information on how the absence of information was treated; - the time horizon of the assessment; and - the meaning of each assessment category (where applicable).

-Recommendation 6: ESG ratings and data products providers could consider maintaining in confidence all non-public information communicated to them by any company, or its agents, related to their ESG ratings and data products, in a manner appropriate in the circumstances.
+Recommendation 6: ESG ratings and data products providers could consider adopting and implementing written policies and procedures designed to address and protect all non-public information received from or communicated to them by any entity, or its agents, related to their ESG ratings and data products, in a manner appropriate in the circumstances.